rproepp/spykeviewer/doc/source/usage.rst

 using the control key when clicking.
 Each list will only show those objects of the respective type that are contained in select objects further up in the hierarchy.
 For example, try selecting a different recording channel group and observe how the channels and units list change.
+To help you navigate, all objects in the ``Navigation`` tab are automatically assigned a unique identifier which includes the identifier of containing objects.
+The identifiers are shown in parentheses after the objects name (if an object has no name, only the identifier is shown).
+Blocks use capital letters; recording channel groups use small letters; recording channels, units and segments use numbers.
+For example, a unit might have an identifier "A-b-2": This denotes unit number 2 of recording channel group "b" of block "A".
+The identifiers are recreated whenever you load data - they are just a visual aid to help with navigation and ensure that unnamed objects have a reasonable label.

 The sets of selected objects from all container types is called a selection.
 The selected items you see in the ``Navigation`` dock are called the current